-This work received the Poster Prize in Computer Science section @ The 52nd Annual Congress (2017) of the German Society for Neuroradiology (DGNR)
+This work received the Poster Prize in Computer Science section @ 52nd Annual Meeting of the German Society for Neuroradiology (DGNR)

 Academic | Federal Cooperations & Fundings

 The German Federal Ministry for Economic Affairs and Energy ( BMWi ) funds innovative research projects through its ( Zentrales Innovationsprogramm Mittelstand, ZIM ) project to foster cooperation between academia and industry.
-We are currently currently working on such a BMWi-ZIM Project in partnership with EMPOLIS GmbH (see below and under <Projects> ).
+We have successfully finished working on such a BMWi-ZIM Project in partnership with EMPOLIS GmbH (see by <Projects> ).

 is a joint (consortial) project including eight German universities that have agreed to share data to enhance patient-centered research and clinical care.
 It is funded by the German Ministry for Education and Research (BMBF) within the framework of the Medical Informatics Initiative (MI-I, 2015) to foster IT innovations for healthcare research and medical care.
 Our research group is involved in the MIRACUM Network with regard to Neurovascular and Neurooncological Use Cases.

 The Federal Ministry of Education and Research (BMBF) is promoting 21 junior research groups with around 30 million euros (2020-2026) at the interface of computer science and medicine within the framework of the Medical Informatics Initiative (MII) as a foundation for newly established medical informatics professorships.

 MIRACUM the largest MII consortium has taken on the supervision of six junior research groups with impressive research focuses in this regard.